traycerai/community/README.md

 2. **Manually Triggered Analysis**
    This allows users to initiate the analysis at their convenience through various methods, providing flexibility and control.
    - **Analyze File:** This option comprehensively reviews the entire file, regardless of recent changes.
 It checks the code for consistency, errors, and adherence to coding standards.
+   - **Re-Analyze File:** This option behaves similarly to `Analyze File` but is useful for re-evaluating the entire file without evaluating what has already been analyzed in a previous analysis.
    - **Analyze Changes:** This option focuses solely on recently modified functions.
 It's ideal for quickly verifying modifications without analyzing unchanged parts of the file.

 ### Switching Between Manual and Automated Analysis